 ***"SCROLL DOWN PAGE TO THE AUDIO PLAYER ON LEFT SIDE TO PAUSE THE CW SOUND FILE!"

 Hi all.
 First of all, I go by my middle name, "Cliff".
-I am age 52 and was happily married to Irene for 27 years until her death on March 24th, 2012 due to a coronary embolism while hospitalized in Wake Forest University Baptist Medical Center in Winston-Salem, NC.
+I am age 53 and was happily married to Irene for 27 years until her death on March 24th, 2012 due to a coronary embolism while hospitalized in Wake Forest University Baptist Medical Center in Winston-Salem, NC.
 She was only 48 years old!
 I have 3 children, 2 sons, 1 daughter, , and 1 grandson and 1 granddaughter.
-Clifford (28),Cory (26), Elizabeth (21), and Trace (grandson, 4 years old on April 2nd, 2013!) and now have my first granddaughter Emma Faith who was born in April 2013.
+Clifford (29),Cory (27), Elizabeth (22), and Trace (grandson, 5 years old on April 2nd, 2014!) and now have my first granddaughter Emma Faith who turned 1 year old on April 23, 2014.
+I have a 2nd granddaughter, Maci , who will soon be born!
 My oldest son is a Sergeant in the United States Marine Corps and has served 2 deployments to Iraq, one at Al Asad Airbase, Iraq and another at Camp Al Taqaddum, Iraq.
 He is now back in the states serving at MCAGCC in Twentynine Palms, CA after a 10 month long deployment to Camp Leatherneck in Helmand Province, Afghanistan and had been there since October 2012.
 He recently completed communications electronics school as honor graduate in his class at MCAGCC in Twentynine Palms, California and his official title is Technical Controller E5.
 Oohrah!
 Semper Fi!

 You must have a username and password set up for web access which I will fix you up with upon request (licensed U.S. hams only!)